 The goal of specific warm-ups is to practice the activities you are about to do with less intensity.
 For example, if you plan on bench pressing as a first exercise, start with low weight for more repetitions.
 This helps get you in the groove and allows you to detect any potential pain points or discomforts with light enough weight.

 Do not overthink this point.
 What matters most is that you start with an incredibly lightweight and make reasonable jumps until you reach your working weight.
-Avoid pushing yourself too hard - you do not want to be tired by the time you start your workout.
+Avoid pushing yourself too hard - you do not want to be tired by starting your workout.